 2. Digestate: the broken down food and yard waste from inside the anerobic digestor

-Once the material inside the the anaerobic digestor has broken down and the bio-gas captured, the resulting digestate can be mixed with incoming food and yard waste material and composted to produce nutrient rich compost.
+Once the material inside the anaerobic digestor has broken down and the bio-gas captured, the resulting digestate can be mixed with incoming food and yard waste material and composted to produce nutrient rich compost.
 As the digestate is already mostly broken down, it will require less time inside the composting vessels to finish composting – approximately two weeks.

 Why anerobic digestion?